s0t0na/TrinityBot/README.md

 - Send a text message or a photo with caption to create a draft post.
 - The bot replies with an inline keyboard to select target platforms (Twitter, Pinterest, Facebook, Instagram, TikTok).
 - Press "Publish" to queue the post (integrations will be wired next).
+- X/Twitter connector: When selected, pressing Publish attempts to post immediately (text and images supported).
+- Pinterest connector: Requires an image; pressing Publish will upload the photo and create a pin on the configured board.

 ### Adding a New Command